xarial/codestack/solidworks-api/getting-started/inter-process-communication/invoke-add-in-functions/via-rot/index.md

 This is a helper COM object which will simplify the access to the instance of the add-in API object.
 It is responsible for retrieving the instance of API object from the process by its ID.

-{% include_relative api-object-interface/GeometryHelperApiObjectFactory.cs.codesnippet %}
+{% code-snippet { file-name: api-object-interface/GeometryHelperApiObjectFactory.cs } %}

 ### IGeometryHelperApiObject.cs

 This is an interface of the API exposed to 3rd party applications.
 In this example the function will return the number of faces based on the area filter.

-{% include_relative api-object-interface/IGeometryHelperApiObject.cs.codesnippet %}
+{% code-snippet { file-name: api-object-interface/IGeometryHelperApiObject.cs } %}

 ## GeometryHelperAddIn Project